-If you think you have PTSD, it might help to talk to your healthcare provider.
+If you think you have PTSD, it might help to talk to your health care provider.
 Maybe it's hard to talk about what happened.
-To help, consider filling out this checklist, keep it in a private place and bring it with you to your appointment.
+To help, fill out this checklist first and bring it with you to your appointment.